 Uses for 3D Printing

-Some professions that you would use 3D printing are in:
+Some professions in which you would use 3D printing are:

 - Education (College Level)